 For me, I would have thought that automatically you’d assume that you will want to get the message across to as many people as possible and hat will benefit everyone.

-I made a point as well that it’s not just for those who are d/Deaf they need information, but it will also protect people around them.
+I made a point as well that it’s not just for those who are deaf they need information, but it will also protect people around them.

-Because if the d/Deaf people are not getting information then that could put other people around them at risk as well.
+Because if the deaf people are not getting information then that could put other people around them at risk as well.
 I don’t understand why that’s not important enough for the government anyway.

 It really confused me.
 Naturally when I saw the petition going on and people are saying, “We must have all live emergency broadcast, we must have it with sign language interpreter, not just now but in the future.”

 The petition went out and I find it and over 10,000 people have also signed it.
 It’s supposed to get a response from a government, but it’s been over a week later and we haven’t heard anything.

 What am I missing?
 Why do you think interpreters are not used in this situation?
 Is there something that I’m missing?
 Why do you think the government are ignoring this plea, this call out for, “Please help us.”?

 I mean this is a very unique situation for all of us.
 Coronavirus, this is a very new thing so I can’t answer why the government don’t seem to be listening.
 I mean that may well be a question for you to ask them directly.